chain-ml/council/docs/source/reference/llm.md

 - {class}`~council.llm.YAMLBlockResponseParser` and {class}`~council.llm.YAMLResponseParser` for YAML
 - {class}`~council.llm.JSONBlockResponseParser` and {class}`~council.llm.JSONResponseParser` for JSON

+Code block, YAML and JSON response parsers also support `to_response_template()` method to convert the structured object into a natural language response template description.

 ### LLM Middleware

 Middleware components allow you to enhance LLM interactions by modifying requests and responses introducing custom logic, such as logging, caching, configuration updates, etc.